Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 2. By specifying the resource, the attacker gains a capability that would not otherwise be permitted.

-For example, the program may give the attacker the ability to overwrite the specified file or run with a configuration controlled by the attacker.
+For example, the program may allow the attacker to overwrite the specified file or run with a configuration controlled by the attacker.

 CWE-426:Untrusted Search Path

-The application searches for critical resources using an externally supplied search path that can point to resources that is not under the application's direct control.
+The application searches for critical resources using an externally supplied search path that can point to resources not under the application's direct control.

-This might allow attackers to execute their own programs, access unauthorized data files, or modify configurations in unexpected ways.
-If the application uses a search path to locate critical resources such as programs, then an attacker could modify that search path to point to a malicious program, which the targeted application would then execute.
-The problem extends to any type of critical resource that the application trusts.
+This might allow attackers to execute their programs, access unauthorised data files, or modify configurations unexpectedly.
+If the application uses a search path to locate critical resources such as programs, an attacker could modify that path to point to a malicious program, which the targeted application would execute.
+The problem extends to any critical resource that the application trusts.

 CWE-94:Failure to Control Generation of Code

-The product does not sufficiently filter code (control-plane) syntax from user-controlled input (data plane) when that input is used within the code that the product generates.
+The product does not sufficiently filter code (control-plane) syntax from user-controlled input (data plane) when used within the code the product generates.

 When software allows a user's input to contain code syntax, it might be possible for an attacker to craft the code in such a way that it will alter the intended control flow of the software.
 Such an alteration could lead to arbitrary code execution.